lexigodless16/website-1/content/home/resources.md

 headless: true

 # ...
 Put Your Section Options Here (title etc.) ...
-title: Video Selection
+title: Resources
 subtitle:
-weight: 66  # section position on page
+weight: 68  # section position on page

 design:
   # Choose how many columns the section has.
 Valid values: 1 or 2.
-  columns: '2'
+  columns: '1'
   background:
     # Apply a background color, gradient, or image.
     #   Uncomment (by removing `#`) an option to apply it.